 Also, some may have a combination of both some physical and some emotional side effects from stress.

-This concludes the information and stress statistics in 2022 that we have gathered for you today.
+This concludes the stress facts and statistics in 2023 that we have gathered for you today.
 You may relate to some of this data, you may not.